-The AUDREYTM clinical trial is a United States based randomized, double-masked, vehicle-controlled, dose ranging study to evaluate the efficacy and safety of VOS in subjects with DES and is expected to enroll approximately 480 subjects.
-The study will consist of four arms and encompass a 1:1:1:1 randomization schedule to either 0.2% VOS, 0.1% VOS, 0.05% VOS or vehicle.
-Subjects will be dosed BID for 12 weeks.

-The primary outcome measure for the trial is the proportion of subjects with ≥10mm improvement in Schirmer Tear Test ("STT") (an objective measure of tear production) at four weeks.
+The AUDREYTM trial was a randomized, double-masked, vehicle-controlled, dose-ranging study evaluating the efficacy and safety of VOS in subjects with DES.
+A total of 508 subjects were enrolled.
+The study consisted of four arms with a 1:1:1:1 randomization schedule, in which patients received either 0.2% VOS, 0.1% VOS, 0.05% VOS or vehicle, dosed twice daily for 12 weeks.
+The primary outcome measure for the trial was the proportion of subjects with a 10mm or greater improvement in STT at four weeks.

-Secondary outcome measures will include STT at other time points, including at 12 weeks, Fluorescein Corneal Staining ("FCS") (an objective measure of structural damage to the cornea) at multiple time points, change in eye dryness, burning/stinging, itching, photophobia, eye pain and foreign body sensation at multiple time points, along with additional safety endpoints.
+Secondary outcome measures evaluated in the trial included STT at other time points, Fluorescein Corneal Staining (FCS) at multiple time points, change in eye dryness, burning/stinging, itching, photophobia, eye pain and foreign body sensation at multiple time points, and additional safety endpoints.
+Initial analysis of these secondary outcomes suggests dose-dependent activity and safety were observed across dose groups compared to vehicle.